Tracing And Profiling¶

 based code there are new functions in the greenlet module, gettrace

-and settrace
+and settrace.

 Trace Callback Functions¶

-Trace callback functions are installed using settrace
+Trace callback functions are installed using settrace and must have

-the signature callback(event: str, args: Any)
+the signature callback(event: str, args: Any).

 Important

-For compatibility it is very important to unpack args
+For compatibility it is very important to unpack args tuple only when

 potentially something else.
 This way API can be extended to new events

-similar to sys.settrace()
+similar to sys.settrace().

 The parameter event is a string naming what happened.
 The following events are defined: